Ashley Alexiss Flaunts Her Voluptuous Figure In A Sexy One-Piece Swimsuit

 After 3, very trying, years… @shopalexiss finally has a ONE PIECE!
 I put my absolute ALL into this suit.
 Many don’t realize that I handle EVERYTHING for #AlexissSwimwear.
 From design, to support engineering, fabrics, quality control, inventory, customer care, the whole 9.
 It would be easier to private label someone else’s gear & slap my name on it, but I believe that women of ALL sizes deserve better.
 I take pride in my swimwear because I specifically create it for curves big or small.
 Offering sizes S-5X in EVERY design & accommodating A-L cup chests. – What makes our one piece different?
 First and foremost, it’s made in the USA.
 The fabric is premium and layered to offer light compression.
 There is ruching on the sides to accentuate your curves.
 The ruching also allows the piece to accommodate LONG & SHORT torsos!
 This piece has a criss-cross adjustable back to give you a comfortable fit.
 Last but not least, the heavy duty, elastic assisted shelf with triple layered fabric to hold you UP & IN ???? – I took every piece of feedback of what women dislike in typical swimwear & used it to help create something that will make you look and feel confident.
 It’s a lot of work but so, so worth it ????
 This pictured piece is called “VINO.”
 It also comes in Black with black lace & is called “The Velvet Touch.”
 Order yours today at www.ShopAlexiss.com & use code: INCLUSIVE to save ???????? #AlexissSwimwear #ShopAlexiss #BeautyIsNotASize

-In the second shot, Ashley was facing away from the camera so that her fans could check out the back of the look.
+In the right half of the shot, Ashley faced away from the camera so that her fans could check out the back of the look.
 The swimsuit featured straps that criss-crossed her upper back before being secured in a bow in an adjustable back portion designed to fit all bodies.
-The view from behind also accentuated her hourglass curves, and she gathered her blond curls up in a ponytail with her hands.
+The view from behind also accentuated her curves, and she gathered her blond curls up in a ponytail with her hands.

-Her followers couldn’t get enough of the smoking-hot swimsuit, and the post racked up over 9,000 likes and 109 comments within three hours.
+Her followers couldn’t get enough of the smoking-hot snap, and the post racked up over 9,000 likes and 109 comments within three hours.

 “Get it girl!
 I’m ordering this!!!” one follower commented.

 “Absolutely love!!!
-And well done on all your hard work!!!” another follower added.
+And well done on all your hard work!!!” a second admirer added.

 “Yay!
 Finally a one piece!
-So pretty,” one fan remarked, loving the look.
+So pretty,” a third fan remarked, loving the look.

 “Simply gorgeous,” another wrote.

 Ashley loves to flaunt her bombshell curves in all kinds of figure-hugging attire, from dresses to lingerie.
 Yesterday, as The Inquisitr reported, she showed off her voluptuous figure in a teal snakeskin-print dress that looked stunning on her body.
-She paired the look with large sunglasses and beachy waves for a glamorous yet effortless vibe.
+She paired the look with large sunglasses and beachy waves for a glamorous, yet effortless vibe.